 Thinking about swimming lessons for your child?
-Here’s why 1-to-1 lessons with Little Swimming Co. will give them way more than a killer front crawl
+Here’s why lessons with Little Swimming Co. will give them way more than a killer front crawl

 As most parents will have perhaps learned the hard way, it does no good to compare our children.